kostiantyn-matsebora/streamstore/docs/README.md

   // Create store
   var storage = new StreamStore(new InMemoryDatabase());

-  // Create store with your own database implementation and/or event serializer var storage = new StreamStore(new YourDatabase(), new YourEventSerializer());
+  var storage = new StreamStore(new InMemoryStreamDatabase());

   var streamId = new Id("stream-1"); // you also can use regular string

-  //Append events to stream or create new stream if it does not exist var events = new Event[] {...}; // your events
+  //Append events to stream or create a new stream if it does not exist var events = new Event[] {...}; // your events

   await store.OpenStreamAsync()